danieljimeneznz/ensure-files-changed/README.md

 # Ensure Files Changed

-This action ensures that pull requests contain changes to the files listed in the `file-patterns` array specified.
+This action ensures that pull requests contain changes to the files listed in the `require-change-file-patterns` array specified, it will fail if these files were not changed or if files were changed that exist in the `prevent-modification-file-patterns` array.

-Credit to [syeutyu/validate-changed-files](https://github.com/syeutyu/validate-changed-files) for providing the base code

 ## Inputs

-- `file-patterns`: An array of patterns that represent the files that should be included in the PR.
+- `require-change-file-patterns`: An array of patterns that represent the files that should be changed in the PR.
+- `prevent-modification-file-patterns`: An array of patterns that represent the files that should not change in the PR.
 - `token`: The GitHub token used to create an authenticated client.

 ## Example